 This Evaluation Report would not have been possible without the unreserved support, commitment and open collaboration of survivor activists, support organisations, policy makers, researchers, and essential cooperation from State agencies.
 We, as a Commission, extend our sincere gratitude to all those who have worked with us to bring you this report.
 We would like to thank specifically: the Health Service Executive, the Workplace Relation Commission, the International Protection Accommodation Services (DCEDIY), and International Protection Office, the Child and Family Agency Tusla and the Legal Aid Board.
 Our gratitude goes also to the excellent independent organisations working in the field: Akidwa, Doras in Limerick, DRCC, Immigrant Council of Ireland, the International Transport Federation, MECPATHS, the Migrant Rights Centre of Ireland, Ruhama and Sexual Violence Centre in Cork.
-We would like to acknowledge the input of the International Organisation for Migration, and special thanks go to Ruhama and the International Transport Workers Federation (ITF) their valuable assistance to the Commission in consulting survivors.
+We would like to acknowledge the input of the International Transport Workers Federation (ITF) their valuable assistance to the Commission in consulting survivors.